 Consider GPS (Global Positioning System).
 It gives you directions because it knows where you are.
-RTLS is the same thing, only on a smaller scale.
+An RTLS solution is the same thing, only on a smaller scale.
 Think of it as an “indoor positioning system.”
-A GPS can identify where something is anywhere in the world; RTLS can identify where something is inside a building.
+A GPS can identify where something is anywhere in the world; an RTLS system can identify where something is inside a building.
 And it can be configured to recognize each of the stations or zones already established within a healthcare facility.

 Creating A Vibrant Data-Driven Ecosystem